 If you’d like to buy a beer or other alcohol, you need to go to a liquor store.
 Alcohol is not sold in grocery stores in Alberta.
 You’re also not allowed to drink alcohol in public.
 Or visit a nice bar, such as Jasper Brewing Company for craft beer.

 While we don’t drink coffee and can’t confirm from experience, people are raving about SnowDome Coffee Bar as the best coffee in Canada.

 - National park fees

-When you enter Jasper National Park (or any national park in Canada), you are required to pay an entrance fee.
+When you enter any national park in Canada, you must pay an entrance fee.
 You have a choice of either a daily pass or a yearly pass.

 - Road closure

 For seasonal road closures due to wildlife presence or avalanche dangers in Jasper National Park, check out the report from Parks Canada.